-How long does it take a life science product to be approved in Canada?
+How long does it take a drug product to be approved in Canada?

 WHAT ARE HEALTH CANADA’S TIMELINES TO PROVIDE AUTHORIZATION FOR A DRUG TO BE SOLD ON THE CANADIAN MARKET?